 We are on the cusp of an exciting new era in independent reporting, where real people and real stories merge in a way that complements, not competes, with traditional reporting.
 My goal is to continue to work with each to bring the best of my work to British Columbia and the rest of the world.

 I have been a contributor to The Rossland Telegraph, The Boundary Sentinel, The Castlegar Source,The Nelson Daily, Pacific Free Press, Abbotsford Today and Chilliwack Today.
 Investigative work has been covered nationally in the Globe and Mail and locally by provincial news outlets.
-I’ve provided political commentary for CBC TV and radio and CKNW.
+I’ve provided political commentary for CBC TV and radio,CKNW and Global.

 In the summer of 2012,I was very proud to have been asked to join the team of extraordinary bloggers at the HuffingtonPost BC to share my views on the changing political landscape in our province and was honoured to appear as a featured blogger in the launch edition.